rabbitmq/erlang-rpm/README.md

 See the [Cloudsmith repository installation](https://cloudsmith.io/~rabbitmq/repos/rabbitmq-erlang/setup/#repository-setup-yum) page for details.

+#### Erlang 24 on RHEL 8, CentOS 8, modern Fedora, Rocky Linux

-To use the most recent version on CentOS 8:
+To use the most recent Erlang version on CentOS 8:

 ``` ini
 # In /etc/yum.repos.d/rabbitmq_erlang.repo